mariosplen/Bookings/README.md

 ![Banner](https://raw.githubusercontent.com/mariosplen/Bookings/master/Screenshots/banner.png)

+## Download

+You can download the latest version of the app [here](https://github.com/mariosplen/Bookings/releases/tag/v1.2.0)

 ## Features

 - The Bookings App is a desktop application that was built using Intellij, maven, the DAO pattern, JDK8, and SQLite as the database.